ZaferZ/GYM-Project-PHP/README.md

 My sites main goal is to show gym exercises.
-The exercises are deviden into muscle group and can be choosen by groups.
+The exercises are devided into muscle group and can be choosen by groups.
 When a user is logged he has the ability to add a workout to his library and that way to see all the exercises that he likes.
 A video using the site is added in the files.